svgeesus/EuroMPE/boards.md

 ## Pitch DAC boards

 Two 18-bit pitch DACs; level shifter or opto-isolator for SPI connection; two Vref inputs; offset and gain pots per-DAC; two secondary pitch output mixers and input buffers.
 5V5 from analog power board, +12/-12V for op-amps.
 Two for 4-voice, 4 for 8-voice.
 Front board for panel jacks with 90-degree soldered connection for DAC board.
+Board should be horizontal, and preferably sandwiched between a pair of GND plane boards for shielding, with cotton wool between the layers to limit convection and drafts.

 ## Offset DAC board